MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/pick-line-grouping.md

 ### Create picking work

-Before pick line grouping can be done, some eligible outbound work must be created.
+Before pick line grouping can be set up, some eligible outbound work must be created.

-Go to **Sales and Marketing > Sales orders > All sales orders**.
-Click New to create a new sales order.
-Pick any customer.
-In the _General_ section specify Warehouse 51.
+1. Go to **Sales and Marketing > Sales orders > All sales orders**.

-1. Sales order 1:
-  1. Line 1 – Item M9200, 3 ea
-  2. Line 2 – Item M9201, 3 ea
-  3. Line 3 – Item M9202, 2 ea
-  4. Line 4 – Item M9200, 1 ea
-  5. Line 5 – Item M9200, 3 ea
-  6. Line 6 – Item M9202, 7 ea

-Total quantities are therefore:
+1. Click **New** to create a new sales order.

+1. In the **Customer account** field, select any customer.

+1. On the **General** FastTab, in the **Warehouse** field, select **51** and then click **Ok**.

+1. Under **Sales order lines**, add six lines with the selections:
+  1. Line 1: in the **Item number** field, select **M9200**.
+In the **Quantity** field, enter **3**.
+  2. Line 2: in the **Item number** field, select **M9201**.
+In the **Quantity** field, enter **3**.
+  3. Line 3: in the **Item number** field, select **M9202**.
+In the **Quantity** field, enter **2**.
+  4. Line 4: in the **Item number** field, select **M9200**.
+In the **Quantity** field, enter **1**.
+  5. Line 5: in the **Item number** field, select **M9200**.
+In the **Quantity** field, enter **3**.
+  6. Line 6: in the **Item number** field, select **M9202**.
+In the **Quantity** field, enter **7*.

+  The total quantities are:
-- --Item M9200, 7 ea
+  - Item M9200, 7 each
-- --Item M9201, 3 ea
+  - Item M9201, 3 each
-- --Item M9202, 9 ea
+  - Item M9202, 9 each

-Before releasing the orders to warehouse, ensure there is enough inventory on the pick locations for all the items on the orders.
-Review the Location Directive setting to be sure what picking locations are used for sales order picking.
+1. Before releasing the orders to the warehouse, you need to ensure there is enough inventory on the pick locations for all the items on the orders.
+Review the **Location directive** setting to see which picking locations are used for sales order picking.

-Reserve the inventory and Release it to warehouse.
-Work ID with 6 lines should have been created, sorted by Item number.
+1. Reserve the inventory and release it to the warehouse.
+A Work ID with six lines is created, sorted by **Item number**.

 ### Mobile device flow execution

-Enter mobile device and select the menu where the new mobile device menu item is located.
+1. On the mobile device, select the menu where the new mobile device menu item is located.

-Select the _Sales Pick – Group line_menu item and initiate the pick.
-After selecting the menu and entering the Work ID, the user will be presented with the Pick step where all Pick lines for Item M9200 will be grouped.
-The user is therefore instructed to pick 7ea of Item M9200.
-Confirm the Pick step.
-Navigate to the client screen of the Work in process and you can observe that all three Pick lines for Item M9200 have now been closed simultaneously.
+1. Select the **Sales Pick – Group line** menu item and initiate the pick.

+1. After selecting the menu and entering the work ID, you will see the pick step where all pick lines for item M9200 are grouped.
+You will receive an instruction to pick 7 each of item M9200.

+1. Confirm the pick step.

+1. Go to the client screen of the work in process and you can observe that all three pick lines for item M9200 have now been closed simultaneously.

-Next, Work line 4 is presented for the user.
-Confirm the pick and continue further.
+1. Work line 4 is then presented.

+1. Confirm the pick.

-Last Pick step on the mobile device will aggregate the last two Pick lines from the Work order.
-Proceed with completing the Pick step in one go for 9 ea of Item M9202.
+1. The last pick step on the mobile device will aggregate the last two pick lines from the work order.
+Complete the pick step for 9 each of item M9202.

-Confirm the Put step and any further Pick/Put pairs to complete the Work.
+1. Confirm the put step and any further pick/put pairs to complete the work.

-Appendix
+> [!NOTES]

-- Work lines must be in sequence to be grouped
+> - Work lines must be in sequence to be grouped.
-- Catch weight items are not supported
+> - The following functionality is not supported:

-- If there are any catch weight items on the work, the user will receive an error before starting to pick
+>   - Catch weight items.
+If there are any catch weight items on the work, you will receive an error before starting to pick.

-- Piece picking is not supported
+>   - Piece picking.
-- Work lines with unfinished replenishment work are not supported
+>   - Work lines with unfinished replenishment work.

-- Over picking is not supported
+>   - Over picking is not supported.